bokeh/bokeh/docs/bokeh/source/docs/user_guide/basic/lines.rst

 Spans
 ~~~~~

-To draw multiple horizontal or vertical spans (lines of inifinite width or
+To draw multiple horizontal or vertical spans (lines of infinite width or
 height respectively), use the |hspan| or |vspan| glyph methods.
 These methods
 accept either ``y`` or ``x`` coordinate components respectively.
 Note that
 these glyphs can only compute bounds in one axis, thus may require explicit